onflow/flow/docs/accounts-and-keys.md

 ## Signing a transaction

-Signing a transaction for Flow is a multi-step process that can involve one or more accounts, each of which sign for a different purpose.
+Signing a transaction for Flow is a multi-step process that can involve one or more accounts, each of which signs for a different purpose.

 ### Signer roles